 In the case of an inpatient admission, medically necessary also means treatment that could not adequately be provided on an outpatient basis.
 A treatment is not medically necessary if it violates the Employer Health Programs fraud, waste and abuse policy.
-The Plan Administrator, Cigna or CVS Caremark may rely on Employer Health Programs, Cigna and CVS Caremark policies to determine whether a treatment is medically necessary.
+The Plan Administrator, the Appeal Fiduciary, Cigna and CVS Caremark may rely on Employer Health Programs, Cigna and CVS Caremark policies to determine whether a treatment is medically necessary.